-Motor innervation to the palatine muscles is from XI transmitted by the vagus fibres in the pharyngeal plexus.
-The tensor palati is the exception to this rule and is supplied by the mandibular division of V. The palate 291
+Motor innervation to the palatine muscles is from vagus (X) fibres in the pharyngeal plexus.
+The tensor palati is the exception to this rule and is supplied by the mandibular division of V.

 In speaking, swallowing and blowing, the soft palate closes off the nasopharynx from the buccal cavity.
-If the palate is paralysed, as may occur after diphtheria, the voice is impaired and fluids regurgitate through the nose on swallowing.
+If the palate is paralysed, as may occur in brain stem lesions or after diphtheria, the voice is impaired and fluids regurgitate through the nose on swallowing.